lucaohost/my-notes/README.md

 - Start `-` topics alligned with `#` titles, withou using tabs
   - Markdown will format a difference and make lines less longer
   - Use tabs for subtopics

+# Computer Science
+- **Who invented the OO paradigm?**
+  - Ole-Johan Dahl and Kristen Nygaard invented the object-oriented (OO) programming paradigm in the 1960s by creating the **Simula** language.
+It introduced concepts like **classes, objects, inheritance, and encapsulation**, which influenced all later OO languages.

+- **Who is Alan Kay?**
+  - Alan Kay was a key figure in popularizing and advancing OO programming.
+He was one of the creators of **Smalltalk**, the first fully OO language, and introduced important principles like **message passing** and **late binding**.
+He also coined the term **"object-oriented programming"** and influenced modern software development.